 - Top Quark Spin Correlations and Leptonic Forward-Backward Asymmetries at D0, inspire entry

 A summary of all my work as a PhD student, my thesis.
 Only print it off if you need a door stop, otherwise read it on your screen.

 My favourite hobby is triathlon.
 It involves swimming, biking and running in immediate succession.
 The aim is to complete all three (including transitions) in the fastest time possible.

-In May 2013 I took part in the Geneva half-marathon, a few weeks later I finished the Cyclotour du leman, my first century ride.
+In May 2013 I took part in the Geneva half-marathon, a few weeks later I finished the Cyclotour du leman, my first "century ride" (a bike ride of more than 100miles).
 In August I did my best not to melt in the heat at La cyclosportive des vins du valais.